NURTEC ODT- rimegepant sulfate tablet, orally disintegrating

 2 DOSAGE AND ADMINISTRATION

-2.1 Recommended Dosage for Acute Treatment of Migraine
+2.1 Recommended Dosing for Acute Treatment of Migraine

 The recommended dose of NURTEC ODT is 75 mg taken orally, as needed.